JosephineConnelly/mac_merge_repo/README.md

 # mac_merge_repo
-trying to merge soygitmac and github
+1.trying to merge soygitmac and github.
+2.Were changing this file and the gonna push it to github